 There have been minor updates to Analytics interface since 2005 but that all changed on September 29, 2020, when Google released a significant update called Analytics 4.0 – if you use Google Analytics Universal, you need to be ready for Google Analytics 4.0.

-We have been getting to know Analytics 4.0 on a test account and wanted to share some of our initial findings.
+I have been getting to know Analytics 4.0 on a test account and wanted to share some of my initial findings.

 Reports and Interface

 When logging in for the first time, you will see that pretty much all the reports have had an update in the new version of Google Analytics.
 The new interface feels streamlined, especially the reports section on the left-hand navigation bar.

 Within the main section of the platform, you are usually greeted with rows of data, but with this new version, it is compact data cards that you can drill down into for more information.

 As mentioned above, most of the names have had an update.
 However, some have remained the same.
 For example, they have kept Acquisition (source of traffic) which holds the data to let you know where your website's traffic has come from.

 However, Monetization is new and interestingly is higher up navigation hierarchy.
 It looks like it has replaced eCommerce reporting in universal analytics but appears to have fewer options for data analysis.

 The section user properties allows you to identify your users' different attributes to use as building blocks for your audiences.